Substra/substra-documentation/docs/source/documentation/concepts.rst

     * One or more Python scripts that implement the algorithm.
 Importantly, a train and a predict functions have to be defined.
     * A Dockerfile on which the user can specify the required dependencies of the Python scripts.

-There are five types of algorithms:

-* Simple algorithm: this algorithm has to be used with train tasks and produces a single model.
-* Composite algorithm: this algorithm has to be used with composite train tasks and makes it possible to train a trunk and a head model.
-The trunk model can be shared among all organizations whereas the head model always remains private to the organization where it was trained.
-* Aggregate algorithm: this algorithm has to be used with aggregated task.
-It is used to aggregate models or model updates.
-An aggregate algorithm does not need data to be used.
-* Predict algorithm: this algorithm has to be used with a predict task.
-It is used to generate predictions with a model and a dataset.
-* Metric algorithm: this algorithm has to be used with a test task.
-It corresponds to a function to compute the score of predictions on a dataset_.

 .. _concept_model: